Diagnostic Medical Sonography School

 Use the links below to download our program booklet or program application

-Provide a variety of clinical practice sessions and scanning labs for the student to develop the physical and evaluation skills to be a sonographer; prepare the students to take and pass the ARDMS examination in Ultrasound Physics and Instrumentation; Abdomen; Obstetrics and Gynecology; Breast sonography; and Neonatal Neurosonology; give students an introductory experience in Vascular Sonography and in Musculoskeletal Sonography; prepare students to serve the community as a medical professional; offer an environment of continuous improvement in student education and staff development.
+Provide a variety of clinical practice sessions and scanning labs for the student to develop the physical and evaluation skills to be a sonographer; prepare the students to take and pass the ARDMS examination in Ultrasound Physics and Instrumentation; Abdomen; Obstetrics and Gynecology; Musculoskeletal sonography, Breast sonography; and Neonatal Neurosonology; give students an introductory experience in Vascular Sonography; prepare students to serve the community as a medical professional; offer an environment of continuous improvement in student education and staff development.

 Our mission is to provide innovative educational opportunities, for preparing exceptional quality medical sonographers.
 The ultimate goal is to serve the students, the patients, the hospital and the community.